Ferdinand de Saussure: The speech circuit

 Saussure argues that language is a 'social fact'; a conventionalised set of rules or norms relating to speech.
 When at least two people are engaged in conversation, there forms a communicative circuit between the minds of the individual speakers.
-Saussure explains that language, as a social system, is neither situated in speech nor in the mind.
+Saussure explains that language, as a social system, is neither situated in speech nor the mind.
 It only properly exists between the two within the loop.
 It is located in – and is the product of – the collective mind of the linguistic group.
 An individual has to learn the normative rules of language and can never control them.

-The task of the linguist is to study language by analysing samples of speech.
+The task of the linguist is to study the language by analysing samples of speech.
 For practical reasons, this is ordinarily the analysis of written texts.
 The idea that language is studied through texts is by no means revolutionary as it had been the common practice since the beginning of linguistics.
 Saussure does not advise against introspection and takes up many linguistic examples without reference to a source in a text corpus.
 The idea that linguistics is not the study of the mind, however, contradicts Wilhelm Wundt's Völkerpsychologie in Saussure's contemporary context; and in a later context, generative grammar and cognitive linguistics.

 A legacy of ideological disputes

 Structuralism versus generative grammar

-Saussure's influence was restricted in American linguistics which was dominated by the advocates of Wilhelm Wundt's psychological approach to language, especially Leonard Bloomfield (1887–1949).
-The Bloomfieldian school rejected Saussure's and other structuralists' sociological or even anti-psychological (e.g. Louis Hjelmslev, Lucien Tesnière) approaches to theory of language.
-Problematically, the post-Bloomfieldian school was nicknamed 'American structuralism', causing confusion.
+Saussure's influence was restricted to American linguistics which was dominated by the advocates of Wilhelm Wundt's psychological approach to language, especially Leonard Bloomfield (1887–1949).
+The Bloomfieldian school rejected Saussure's and other structuralists' sociological or even anti-psychological (e.g. Louis Hjelmslev, Lucien Tesnière) approaches to the theory of language.
+Problematically, the post-Bloomfieldian school was nicknamed 'American structuralism'.
 Although Bloomfield denounced Wundt's Völkerpsychologie and opted for behavioural psychology in his 1933 textbook Language, he and other American linguists stuck to Wundt's practice of analysing the grammatical object as part of the verb phrase.
 Since this practice is not semantically motivated, they argued for the disconnectedness of syntax from semantics, thus fully rejecting structuralism.

 The question remained why the object should be in the verb phrase, vexing American linguists for decades.
 The post-Bloomfieldian approach was eventually reformed as a sociobiological framework by Noam Chomsky who argued that linguistics is a cognitive science; and claimed that linguistic structures are the manifestation of a random mutation in the human genome.
 Advocates of the new school, generative grammar, claim that Saussure's structuralism has been reformed and replaced by Chomsky's modern approach to linguistics.
 Jan Koster asserts: